As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 Keep it simple with the sides for this sandwich.
 We love kettle cooked potato chips or fries.

-How to Reheat a Chicken Cutlet Sandwich
+How to Store and Reheat a Chicken Cutlet Sandwich

-Leftover chicken cutlets can be wrapped in foil or placed in an airtight container and refrigerated for another day.
 To reheat, place the cutlets in a single layer on a baking sheet and reheat in a warm oven.
 Avoid reheating in the microwave, as it may cause the cutlets to become soggy.

-When you make this Chicken Cutlet Sandwich Recipe, I’d love to hear about it!
+When you make this chicken cutlet sandwich recipe, I’d love to hear about it!
 Drop a rating or leave a comment below.
 Enjoy!

 For more delicious sandwich recipes, try these: